Te Koparapara - An Introduction to the Maori World

 Details

-Te Koparapara offers an accessible and authoritative introduction to Maori history, culture, and society for students and general readers alike.
+Te Koparapara offers an engaging and authoritative introduction to Maori history, culture, and society for students and general readers alike.
 Its title, inspired by the bellbird (koparapara), reflects the book’s purpose: “Ka rite te kopara e ko nei i te ata — like a bellbird singing at dawn,” allowing the Maori world to speak for itself.

 “Ko te manu kai i te miro nona te ngahere, ko te manu kai i te matauranga nona te ao.”

-Edited by: Michael Reilly, Suzanne Duncan, Gianna Leoni, Lachy Paterson, Lyn Carter, Matiu Ratima, and Poia Rewi
+• Editors: Michael Reilly, Suzanne Duncan, Gianna Leoni, Lachy Paterson, Lyn Carter, Matiu Ratima, and Poia Rewi

-Format: Soft Cover
+• Format: Soft Cover

-ISBN: 9781869408671
+• ISBN: 9781869408671